wkennedy3125/GetAndCleanDataProject/README.md

  Read in activity_labels.txt: a list of six activity labels Add headers to match on "Activity" in the full data set Left join the tables to fill in the activity labels (dplyr package)
-****----
+****
- Add the column names so "Activity" will match "Acitivty" in the main data set "Activity" will be the key value
+ Add the column names so "Activity" will match "Activity" in the main data set "Activity" will be the key value

  The following code maps the Activity Labels to the main data set